kin5/scribly/README.md

 Use
 ===

+I created scribly because I found myself wanting an easy way to make inline text elements editable without utilizing `contenteditable`.
+A specific scenario in which scribly is helpful would be a users profile on a social-based website.
+Using scribly you can provide a button for the user to click that will allow them to easily edit their information, inline, without sending them to a new page or an editor.
+It's fast, simple and easy for both you and your users.

-Say you want every `p` element to become editable when a user presses a button, and then saves when the use presses a save button.
+Say you want every `p` element to become editable when a user presses a button, and then saves when the user presses a save button.
 You would do:
 ```HTML
 <button onclick="scribly.edit('p')">Edit</button>
 <button onclick="scribly.save()">Save</button>
 ```
 This code will generate input boxes with a type of text to replace the `innerHTML` property of every element with a `p` tag.
-When the save button is pressed, scribly will store the newly edited text in the `sessionStorage` and update the `innerHTML` of the elements that were edited.
+When the save button is pressed, scribly will store the newly edited text in the `sessionStorage` using the method described above and update the `innerHTML` of the elements that were edited.

 If you would like every `p` element to become editable via a `select` element, you would do so by passing an array of strings for the `inputType` parameter.
 The strings would then be used to create `option` elements to populate the `select` element.
 A string is used to provide its respective `option` element with a value and inner text.
 You could provide a button like this one:
 ```HTML